jadamsowers/trailhead/FAMILY_MANAGEMENT_IMPLEMENTATION.md

 ### 2. Testing
 Test the complete flow:
-1. Register as a parent
+1. Register as a parent via Clerk
-2. Log in via Keycloak
+2. Log in via Clerk OAuth
 3. Add family members
 4. Sign up for a trip using saved family members
 5. Verify data is correctly saved and retrieved